Wills & Estate Planning

 5. Who Could Drop Everything and Watch My Child Immediately?

-While you name a guardian in your will, McNulty says it’s important to make sure you have a standby guardian designation.
-That's someone who could immediately take custody if your main guardian isn't immediately available.
-She says, “Having a standby guardian designation, like a trusted friend or family member, ensures that your child will never end up in state custody.”
+While you name a guardian in your will, consider whether you should also appoint a standby guardian, someone who could immediately take custody if your main guardian isn't immediately available.

 How to Pop the Question

 • Lay out any special wishes.
-For instance, some parents find peace of mind if they know their children will stay in the family home after they die, according to Burmeister.
+For instance, if you want your kids to be able to stay in the same school district, that means the guardian may need to move from their current home.
 If that's important to you, make sure the guardian would be willing to accommodate.

 • Talk about the values and traditions you hope to impart on your children.
 One way to categorize your guiding principles is to make an ethical will.